shangzhouye/one-legged-2-D-hopping-robot/README.md

 - Touch down impact

     The robot experienced a plastic impact.
 Impact equations include 'change of momentum lies perpendicular to the contact surface' and 'foot arrested to ground'.
-Velocity is incontinuous.
+Velocity is discontinuous.
 There is energy loss due to the plastic impact.

 - Stance phase